muygalan/100-days-of-code/log.md

 **Thoughts:** It took me about an hour to complete the project.
 Relatively easy, but had to look up a few CSS selectors.
 I felt like it was an appropriate first project to practice what I've learned.
 Waiting on someone to review my project within 24 hours.

+### Day 7: February 13th, 2018

+**Today's Progress**: Completed "Why Responsive?" course and setup using dev tools on the mobile.

+**Thoughts:** This was a decent course as it showed me a few new features on using dev tools.
+I thought it was really cool how it showed me how to setup dev tools to by synced from my laptop to mobile device.

 ---

 ### Day 0: February 30, 2016 (Example 1)